Esthetics/Facial Specialist

 Cosmetology Registration Fee

-All Cosmetology Students must be registered with the Texas Department of Licensing & Regulation before the first-class day.
-The $25 registration can be paid for at the business office or with a debit card.
-Bring a copy of your receipt to orientation.
-Transfer Cosmetology students’ fee is waived, but a copy of your cosmetology transcript is needed.
-All transfer students MUST take a placement exam, see Ms. Smith for additional information.
+All Cosmetology Students must be registered with the Texas Department of Licensing & Regulation by the first day of class.
+The $25 registration can be paid for at the business office or the students can bring in cash or debit cards.
+Mrs. Smith will register them at that time.
+A copy of your receipt is needed for the first day of class.

 Pictures